Alexander Stuart (Australian politician): Political career

 Stuart was active as a vocal lay member of the Sydney Anglican synods from 1866 and a member of the standing committee of the Sydney Diocesan Committee and Educational and Book Society.

-In the 1870s, during a controversy on the education question, Stuart spoke in favour of denominational schools and was asked by Bishop Frederic Barker to stand for parliament in 1874.
+Stuart was asked by Bishop Frederic Barker to stand for parliament in 1874.
 The same year Stuart was elected a member of the Legislative Assembly for East Sydney on a platform of support for the 1866 Public Schools Act, the 'rapid extension' of railways and aid to municipalities.

-On 8 February 1876 Stuart succeeded William Forster as colonial treasurer in the third ministry led by Sir John Robertson, and held the position until Robertson was defeated in March 1877.
-Stuart resigned his seat in November 1879 to become agent-general at London but gave up this appointment in April 1880 in order to fend off bankruptcy without having left Sydney.
-Stuart was returned for Illawarra at the general election in 1880 and became leader of the opposition.
-In 1882 the Parkes-Robertson ministry was defeated and Stuart became Premier from 5 January 1883 to 6 October 1885.
-Stuart succeeded in passing a land act in 1884 after much opposition, and other acts dealt with the civil service, fire brigades, the university, and licensing.
+On 8 February 1876 Stuart succeeded William Forster as colonial treasurer in the third ministry led by Sir John Robertson.
+Stuart gave up his appointment as an agent-general at London in April 1880 in order to fend off bankruptcy without having left Sydney.

 Stuart was under constant attack in parliament during 1884 over his ownership of mineral lands in the Illawarra.
-In October 1884 Stuart had a paralytic stroke and went to Napier, New Zealand to recuperate at the house of his brother, the Bishop of Waiapu.
-It was during his illness that W. B. Dalley as Acting-Premier offered to send a contingent to the Sudan.
-Stuart resigned in October 1885 and was nominated to a seat in the Legislative Council.
-In 1886 Stuart was appointed executive commissioner to the Colonial and Indian exhibition at London, but died there of typhoid, survived by his wife, son and probably one of his three daughters.
+In October 1884 Stuart had a paralytic stroke and went to Napier, New Zealand to recuperate at the house of his brother Edward Stuart, the Bishop of Waiapu.
+In 1886, Stuart died in London of typhoid, survived by his wife, son and probably one of his three daughters.

-Stuart was a man of probity, with a high reputation in financial circles.
 According to the Sydney Morning Herald, "He was slow in making up his mind, and there was a want of resolute firmness … but … he had a good deal of the dogged determination that belongs to the Scotch character, and a large capacity for patient endurance … He was very friendly … but he lacked that magnetic power which great leaders have of fascinating their comrades, and of binding them as it were by hooks of steel."